Robin Grammer Jr.: In the legislature

 In June 2024, Grammer and three other Republican lawmakers signed onto a letter to the superintendent of Baltimore County Public Schools calling for the termination of Alexa Sciuto, a LGBTQIA+ advocate who taught at Baltimore County Schools.
 In the letter, the legislators alleged that Sciuto made death threats toward Kit Hart, the chair of the Carroll County Moms for Liberty chapter, citing a tweet from Sciuto that read, "Officer, I swear I didn't mean to murder her" above a picture of Hart.
 Sciuto had made the post after Hart failed to clearly define the word "woke" during a parents' rights panel in Towson.
 In June 2025, Sciuto filed a defamation lawsuit against the lawmakers, multiple Moms for Liberty members, and Libs of TikTok, claiming that her tweet was rhetorical and that the lawmakers had mischaracterized it as a death threat.
+Sciuto's lawsuit against the lawmakers was dismissed in April 2026.

+In June 2026, Grammer and several other Republicans who ran for congressional, state, or county offices that year filed a lawsuit against the Maryland State Board of Elections, seeking a temporary restraining order that would prohibit the state from certifying the primary election results unless the state established guidelines to canvass mail-in ballots following an error that resulted in 437,000 replacement ballots being sent out to voters.
+Anne Arundel County circuit court judge Robert J. Thompson denied the petition for a restraining order, saying that the complaint would not "have a great likelihood of success on the merits in this matter".